2021 Indiana Economics Challenge

 The Indiana Economics and Personal Finance Challenge is where students compete by taking an online exam (monitored by their teacher).
 Teams – three or four students – earning the highest combined score and the option to advance to the state finals (quiz bowl or case study).
 Challenges are open to middle and high school teams.

-Student teams can compete in two divisions: David Ricardo Division (Economics), Adam Smith Division (Advanced Economics), and Personal Finance Division.
+Student teams in the Economics Challenge can compete in one of two divisions: David Ricardo Division (Economics) or Adam Smith Division (Advanced Economics).
 Students competing in the Econ Challenge may also participate in the Personal Finance Challenge competitions.

 When Is the Economics Challenge?

 - Teachers who are new to the competition must register for teacher access.
 You may also go to http://econchallenge.unl.eduand click on Indiana.